Makeufacturing/MKFG/Build_NewToolsForMKFG/ElectroMechanicalSystems_MKFGRobotics/GravitationalRotaryKneader/README.md

 #### Known issues (future things to fix):

 * Fitting the silicone onto the rollers is a bit challenging.
 Look for a way to improve this part of the assembly process.
-* Need to include a simple Arduino+stepper shield example that runs the default speed curve on power-on.